 Robbery is a serious crime in California, and a conviction could land you in prison for up to 5 years.
 If you are arrested for Estes Robbery in California after a shoplifting attempt went bad, contact experienced Los Angeles Estes Robbery criminal defense attorney Ambrosio E. Rodriguez.

-Prior to becoming a criminal defense attorney, Ambrosio E. Rodriguez spent more than 13 years as a Senior Deputy District Attorney.
-This experience gives him unparalleled insight into and understanding of how the prosecution approaches Estes Robbery cases.
+Before becoming a criminal defense attorney, Ambrosio E. Rodriguez spent more than 13 years as a Senior Deputy District Attorney.
+This experience gives him unparalleled insight into an understanding of how the prosecution approaches Estes Robbery cases.
 He uses this knowledge and experience to pinpoint weaknesses in the prosecution’s case to reduce the charges against his accused clients.
 Contact the law office of Ambrosio E. Rodriguez today to learn about how he may be able to help you fight the Estes Robbery charges pending against you.